-Alberta, Canada is home to an incredible suspension bridge located in the heart of Kananaskis, which is just outside of Banff National Park!
-The bridge is easy to visit, as it is a short hike to get there, and the best part is that it is free to visit!
-Keep reading to find out how to visit the Blackshale Suspension Bridge, and important details to help you plan your trip!
+Alberta, Canada is home to an incredible suspension bridge located in the heart of Kananaskis Country, which is just outside of Banff National Park!
+The Blackshale Suspension Bridge is easy to visit, as it is a short hike to get there, not too difficult and free to visit.
+Keep reading to find out how to visit the Blackshale Suspension Bridge in the Rocky Mountains, and important details to help you plan your trip!

 General Information About the Suspension Bridge: